crowlands1010/Getting_Started_SAS_Programming/README.md

 -  <b>dataStepLesson:</b> Data step lesson includes writing new table from dataset with specific variables.
 -  <b>p104901:</b> Practice lesson includes creating temp table, selecting specific data points from dataset using where clause and       dropping certain columns from temp table.
 -  <b>subsettingMultipleConditions:</b> Level 2 Practice: Subsetting by Multiple Conditions and Creating a Sorted SAS Table
+-  <b>subsettingLesson4.04: </b> 1) Add an assignment statement to create StormLength that represents the number of days between StartDate and EndDate.
+2) Run the program.
+In 1980, how long did the storm named Agatha last?